 It was time to get some financial advice.
 You were over 60 and you didn’t think about this earlier.
 You were never going to be 60, right?
 That happened to other people.
-Your joints weren’t going to creak, the weight wouldn’t creep up on you, you wouldn’t
+Your joints weren’t going to creak, the weight wouldn’t creep up on you, you wouldn’t need to look to sideways in the toiletries aisle before quietly throwing the box of hair dye in your cart.

 It all happened.